glowing-sea/simpost/Report.md

 * E.MessageChatAdapter.class

-*Here is an example:*

-*UID1, Name1, I contribute % of the code.
-Here are my contributions:*

 *U7253519, Jack Fan, I contribute % of the code.
 Here are my contributions:*
 * A.PostView, I created most of the layout for this page and set the corresponding functions.